Control Relations

 In the RAI Console, the visualization of output

-is automatic and uses the MIME (opens in a new tab) information, if present, to display the content as user-friendly as possible.
+is automatic and uses the MIME (opens in a new tab) information, if present, to display the content in a user-friendly way.

 Here’s an example of how to display a type- and arity-overloaded relation: